Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ## Something I want to do

 - Perfect center dashboard header and show dashboard if there is no buffer.
-- Use nix to manage package
+- Use nix to manage package.

-## Supported framework
+## Supported frameworks

 - React
 - Svelte